Key Takeaway

 The fewer services you incorporate from outside into your app, the less you have to spend on licensing and subscriptions.

-In terms of development, the simpler it is, and therefore cheaper to make a taxi app.
+In terms of development, the simpler it is, the cheaper it is to make a taxi app.

-To ensure the development cost of a taxi app is kept to the bare minimum, it is important to consider fundamental features that have a direct impact on the end user.
+To ensure the development cost of a taxi app is kept to the bare minimum, it is important to consider fundamental taxi app features that have a direct impact on the end user.

 It assists you in launching the taxi app faster and reduces the overall cost needed to develop one.